brandur/sorg/content/fragments/alan-kay-apple.md

 would have been an abomination to early pioneers.
-So too would the idea of diluting interfaces so that they're universally accessible, but at the expense of any kind of productivity gain by savvy or educated users.
+So too would the idea of diluting interfaces so that they're universally accessible, but at the expense of any kind of productivity gain by educated users.

-We should be thinking about re-opening our platforms and [rebooting our UX design to optimize for power users](/interfaces).
-We should be using computing to push humanity to new levels instead of constraining it to the most modest possible baseline.
-There's still time to do so, but the hour grows late indeed.
+We should be thinking about re-opening computation and [rebooting our UX design to optimize for power users](/interfaces).
+We should be using computing to push humanity to new levels instead of constraining it to the lowest possible baseline.
+There's still time to do so, but with the continued rise in popularity of locked platforms (iOS/Android) and the diminishing presence of the PC, the hour grows late indeed.

 [talk]: https://www.youtube.com/watch?v=ubaX1Smg6pY
 [squeak]: https://en.wikipedia.org/wiki/Squeak